comp426-2022-fall/a99-team-32/README.md

 - Started on database

 #### 12/05
-- Decide on design for front end
+- Decided on the design for the app and created a powerpoint with design specs
-- Complete front page front end
+- Got the API and basic login page functionality working
-- Add more weather variables
+- Completed front end for the first page of the app

 #### 12/06
 - Complete login page front end